aussierobots/ublox_dgnss/README.md

 ## ZED-X20P support

 The UBLOX ZED-X20P has only just been released.
 There are some differences between the F9P and X20P.
-On the whole the UBX messages are the same specification but there are some like `/ubx_rxm_rtcm` that have been deprecated, on the device, in the manual, in fabor of the newer `/ubx_rxm_cor`.
+On the whole the UBX messages are the same specification but there are some like `/ubx_rxm_rtcm` that have been deprecated, on the device, in the manual, in favor of the newer `/ubx_rxm_cor`.

 Two new launch files with 25 HZ output have been added specific for the X20P